top of page

 Line Dancing Hotspots of the 1990's

-Embracing the phenomenon in early 1990, Sydney would soon see the rise of four very important dance venues, the Harold Park Hotel, the Ermington Hotel, the Arizona Cowboy Bar and the Wentworthville Leagues Club, all being strong supporters of line dancing and country music.
+Embracing the rising phenomenon in early 1990, Sydney would soon see the rise of four very important dance venues, the Harold Park Hotel, the Ermington Hotel, the Arizona Cowboy Bar and the Wentworthville Leagues Club, all being strong supporters of line dancing and country music.

 Robyn Skinner